For developers

 This logic is similar to the native input behavior, where you control the value and the onChange serves as a request for change.
 In this case, it's up to you whether to change the value or not.

-The handlers for these types of properties follow a specific notation: on{ eventName }Change.
+The handlers for these types of properties follow a specific notation: on{eventName}Change.

 If you choose not to set these properties, the component will operate in an uncontrolled mode.
 Furthermore, all properties that can be changed have an initial state located in the default + { Property name } property, which can be modified by assigning a different value.
-For example, if a tooltip has a visible property that is closed by default, you can set the defaultVisible={true} value to have it initially open.
+For example, if a tooltip has a visible property that's closed by default, you can set the defaultVisible={true} value to have it initially open.

 Handlers